I Went into a Bar 2011

 Alone on stage with her ukulele Molly Haslund seems fragile as she performs a medley of her interpretations of a wide range of songs by famous bands and solo artists.
 Haslund constructs a story as she performs these well known songs, added a certain twist.
 Here and there she inserts autobiographical elements.
 The compositions are based on the same concept: a clash between sweetness and innocence and cutting irony.
 In doing so Haslund’s interpretations elegantly change the significance of the songs.

 ‘I Went Into a Bar’, ‘I Went to an Art Opening’,’ I Went to a Performance Event’ ‘I Went to Art Copenhagen'’, have been performed several times in the Danish art scene since May 2011.
 Each performance’s title is only roughly the same – this also applies to the monologue and the story, everything is reshaped to suit being performed in a new situation.
 The compositions are based on the same concept: a clash between sweetness and innocence and cutting irony.
 In doing so Haslund’s interpretations elegantly change the significance of the songs.
+The length and content of the performance varies slightly, depending on the context and situation the performance is shown shown.

 I Went into a Bar, essay by Kristina Valborg Valberg